muksis/fetch-animal/README.md

 ## Roadmap of future improvements

 Add a button to get new animal's info on every click.
 Done ✅ \
+Add useEffect with localStorage so that a new animal is fetched only when the button is pressed.\
 Work on css.